hrydgard/ppsspp/README.md

 * Individually resizable touch controls
 * Add ability to switch UMD in multi-disc games (works for most)
 * Very basic ad-hoc online play support, to be improved in future versions
+* Support for "Immersive mode" full screen on Android Kitkat on devices that support it (Nexus 4, etc).
+* Emulate PSP-2000 rather than the 1000 model by default.
+Not much different in practice.

 What's new in 0.9.5
 -------------------